 The simulation pod has the flexibility to be rapidly reconfigured for aircraft or land vehicles, and is able to provide realistic flying and driving experience by an incredible range of vehicular movements and manoeuvres.
 UMS is equipped with performance-monitoring technologies such as head mounted displays, helicopter cyclic and collective controls, motion tracking and EEG.

-CADET, the Centre for Advanced Design in Engineering Training
+Centre for Advanced Design in Engineering Training

-CADET is a futuristic engineering facility emphasising solution-focused engineering design and product development.
+The Centre for Advanced Design in Engineering Training (CADET) is a futuristic engineering facility emphasising solution-focused engineering design and product development.
 CADET facilities include additive manufacturing technologies, CNC machining centres, 3D printers, a virtual reality lab, a chemical, corrosives and material lab, a high voltage lab and design and realisation studios.

 CADET focuses on digital manufacturing, rapid prototyping, 3D modelling and visualisation technologies.
 Students, researchers and industry can master the tools and techniques that will take Australian manufacturing beyond the 21st century.